KyleMcEligot/GettingAndCleaningDataProject/README.md

 		  - subject_train.txt
 		  - X_train.txt
 		  - y_train.txt
 5. In R:
-  a.
-Install the R packages dplyr and reshape2, if not already installed
+     a. install the R packages dplyr and reshape2, if not already installed
      b. set the working directory to the location of the script and the data directory
      c. source the script (run_analysis.R)
      d. execute the script: run_analysis()

  The script generates the tidy_data2.txt file in current working directory.